jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     TypeError: fromkeys expected at least 1 argument, got 0

-  I add a second input to see what will happen
+  I add a second input to the call to see what happens

   .. code-block:: python
+    :lineno-start:

     self.assertEqual(
         dict.fromkeys((0, 1), None),